RPi-Distro/pi-gen/README.md

 http://a.co/2c9FFaf – 8-Port Desktop USB Charger Charging Station<br>
 http://a.co/8i5RHU3 – Short USB Cable, (the 10 pack is a good value) . (only if you are thinking to run multiple BTCT RasPi's)<br>
 https://www.amazon.com/dp/B016A90URW/ - 1 foot ethernet (the 10 pack is a good value) (only if you are thinking to run multiple BTCT RasPi's)

+Also, the Pi Zero makes a very good (and inexpensive) node if you are comfortable with the command line.

 ## Instructions for etching